aappleton8/PlayerSlap/README.md

  - playerslap.config.save - Let a player save the config
  - playerslap.config.reload - Let a player reload the config
  - playerslap.config.set.* - Let a player set basic config file options
+ - playerslap.type.* - Let a player use all slap types
+ - playerslap.type.worth.* - Let a player use all slap types with their specified worths
+ - playerslap.type.noworth.* - Let a player use all slap types with no worth

 ## Configs:
 This plugin uses the following config files: